Learn Sanskrit through Story

 This is the warmth I always wanted in my own study: a language living inside a story you would read anyway, preparing you — quietly, before you notice — for the texts it was always pointing toward.
 You come for the lioness.
 You leave with the language.

-Available now at Amazon Hardcover and Kindle, Barnes and Noble ,
+Amazon · Barnes and Noble